freeipa/ipa-vagrant-tools/README.md

 $ vagrant destroy
 ```

 Persistent custom configuration changes can be made by editing configuration yaml file.
-The configuration file is not created by default, must be exported by using option --export-config for first time.
+The configuration file is not created by default, must be exported by using option --export-config first.

 Exporting configuration:
 ```